-Perfect example of a tiny, friendly Hebridean island with a golden beach to lie on, a hill to climb and stunning views across the sea to its neighbour, Rùm.
+Perfect example of a tiny, friendly Hebridean island, Eigg offers with a golden beach to lie on, a hill to climb and stunning views across the sea to its neighbour, Rùm.

-Stay in the thatched blackhouse hostel in this beautifully restored former crofting village.
+Stay in the thatched blackhouse hostel in the beautifully restored former crofting village on Lewis.

 Ruined Cistercian abbey situated in the most beguiling of Border towns.